 Questionnaire Development and Testing for Global Adult Tobacco Survey (CDC Foundation, 2007 to date).
 Supports World Health Organization and CDC efforts to design and implement a standard survey protocol to collect data on tobacco use in low- and middle-income countries with the highest smoking rates and track countries' progress in implementing tobacco-free programs.

-National Survey on Drug Use and Health (SAMHSA, 1999–2014).
+National Survey on Drug Use and Health (SAMHSA, 1999 to date).
 Collects data from approximately 180,000 households per year.
 Field interviewers in all 50 states use Android tablets and Ultrabook laptop computers for in-person data collection.
 We provide a complex IT and software infrastructure, mobile data collection hardware and software for data collection and in-field case management, data transmission systems, automatic data processing software, back-end data analysis software, and five project websites that are used to streamline all project work flows.

 Children's Health after the Storms Feasibility Study (CDC, 2011–2013).
 An environmental and epidemiologic study of Gulf Coast children who experienced Hurricanes Katrina and Rita in 2005.
 Under the direction of the Centers for Disease Control and Prevention (CDC), we implemented the planning, tracing, data collection, and analysis for the initial pilot sample of the study.